espruino/EspruinoDocs/boards/ESP32.md

 ### Flash map and access

-**TODO: The text below has been lifted from the ESP8266 docs, is it still valid??**

 Note: if you are looking for a free flash area to use, call `require( "Flash").getFree()`, which will return a list of available areas (see docs).